Quick and easy lactose free dark chocolate hot cocoa

 Beyond my lifetime:

-• Non-mint toothpaste taking hold of a significant % of the US market (link to article about popularity of mint)
+• Non-mint toothpaste taking hold of a significant % of the US market

 • Replaceable organic teeth grown exactly to specification at a cheap price (<$1000)